Kettering, Ohio Therapists

 Find a therapist in Kettering, Ohio that meets your needs.
 Browse our comprehensive list of affordable and licensed therapists in Kettering to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Kettering, Ohio

 It can be difficult to understand the importance of good mental health and its relation to an individual’s day-to-day activities.
-From relations with one’s spouse to how words and actions are perceived can all be seriously impacted when problems like anxiety, depression and other mood disorders begin to develop.
-18.5 percent of adults in the United States experience mental illness annually, and when this occurs, many may not recognize the signs and symptoms right away.
+From relations with one’s spouse to how words and actions are perceived can all be seriously impacted when problems like anxiety, depression, and other mood disorders begin to develop.
+18.5% of adults in the United States experience mental illness annually, and when this occurs, many may not recognize the signs and symptoms right away.
 People all over the United States, such as those who live in Kettering, Ohio, may need help understanding the importance of reaching out for help concerning their poor mental health before it is too late.

 The Impact of Demographics on Mental Health in Kettering

-55,705 people live in Kettering, and the city has seen a small decrease in its population in the past several years.
+Over 57,00 people live in Kettering, and the city has seen a small decrease in its population in the past several years.
 Despite that decrease, the density per square mile in the city has been elevating, and this may be due to the area’s affordable cost of living and housing market.

 Mental Health and Employment in Kettering

 Despite this positive outlook, there are those in Kettering who might be experiencing poor mental health due to their employment.
-Long hours, difficult relations with a manager or coworkers and a daily commute into nearby Dayton may be causing mental health issues such as:
+Long hours, difficult relations with a manager or coworkers, and a daily commute into nearby Dayton may be causing mental health issues such as:

 - New or increased feelings of anxiety